ScriptSmith/instamancer/FAQ.md

 No. Instamancer scrapes data that Instagram makes publicly available.

 ## How quickly does it run?
-It processes between 2-3 posts per second.
+It can processes anywhere from 3-30 posts per second depending on configuration.

 ## Can I make it run faster?
 Running without the `--full` and `-d` arguments is faster.